Texas Rangers Alternate Training Site Game Notes - vs Kansas City

 OUT OF THE 'PEN:

-Scheduled to pitch for the Rangers after starter RHP Drew Anderson, in no particular order, are RHP Joe Barlow, RHP Jharel Cotton, RHP Spencer Patton and RHP Nick Vincent.
+Scheduled to pitch for the Rangers after starter LHP Wes Benjamin, in no particular order, are RHP Jason Bahr, RHP Jimmy Herget, RHP Jake Lemoine, RHP Michael Matuella, RHP Luiz Ortiz and RHP Cole Uvila.

 TAXI SQUAD: